KANNIBALWEAR/K_OVERVIEW/README.md

 ## ICEBOX_
-- Various Tiers of gear (Tier I, Tier II, Tier III)
+- Various Tiers of gear (Tier I, Tier II, Tier III) like Eve Online ;)
 - Combine any product below with molle webbing.
 For example: hoddies with molle slots for attachments.
 - Evo Attachment Extension - conversion kit to "kannibalize" other bags and items so they can be used as modular.
 - Affector / Special Edition